 Android Team Awareness Kit (ATAK) is a popular situational awareness app in service with Military and Civil customers.

-It lets uses add Geospatial overlays, the likes of which the CloudRF API can generate.
+It lets uses add Geo-spatial overlays, the likes of which the Cloud-RFTM API can generate.

 There are several ways to get data onto ATAK with varying levels of success and maturity.
-Ultimately an ATAK plugin would be the preferable route but this is a substantial Java project which we don’t have the time for – and we stopped doing Java 6 years ago :p
+Ultimately an ATAK plugin would be the preferable route but this is a substantial Java project and we stopped doing Android+Java 6 years ago as it was exhausting keeping up with the fragmented Android landscape.

 We want to get the same ‘KML plugin’ going for ATAK so are holding out for fixes to these issues.
 In the meantime you can load layers on ATAK like so: